In the works! Chasing America from Tracy Farr for the first time in print. A convuluted journey to the four corners of the US

 Deadhorse to Ushuaia—an epic journey on many long distance riders’ bucket lists.
 But few would contemplate tackling that ride on a vintage 1975 Moto Guzzi.
 The author’s choice of motorcycle is as unique as his interactions with the people and history he finds along the way.
 This is not the typical account of that route across the Americas, but one which is as uncommon as the rider, the Dutch print journalist Paul van Hooff—the Man in the Saddle.

 Road Dog is proud to be the publisher of Sam Manicom's new book The Moment Collectors for Nook!
-Click here to go to the book at B&N.
+Click here to buy the book at B&N.

 Save 15% when Graham Field's adventure travel trilogy is bought as a set!